BobanSpasic/MDX_Tool/README.md

        MDX_Collect -a -d NewFiles -r NewReports
        MDX_Collect -c -m MyCollection.hsl -i NewFiles.hsl -r MyReports
    ```
+# MDX_Hash_Test
+Test the internal hashing functions.
+There was a problem with different generated hash sums if the voice was from a VCED or from a VMEM file.

+# Other stuff...
 External library HashLib is used in both tools to calculate hash sums: https://github.com/Xor-el/HashLib4Pascal

 Do not miss to take a look at the Wiki here.
 It is still in the development, but it will contain info on DX7 SysEx files, and how to repair the corrupted files.